Logo

 )

-This probably shouldn't be used by the general public as the void * data may change as a handler evolves.
+The void pointer data may change as a handler evolves.
 Handlers should really advertise some function for you to use instead.

 Examples: